kffein/craft-bulk-edit/README.md

 ## Craft Bulk Edit Overview

-Craft Bulk Edit in channels to Craft bulk edit a field on each entry
+Bulk Edit in channels to bulk edit a field on each entry

 !!!
 AT VER.
 1.0.1 ONLY USABLE WITH PROJECT : SHINGRIX !!!